 Now print out this template.
 It is for the Bolts.
 Cut out the bolts and glue them onto an old box.
 I used a cracker box, but you could use a cereal box or whatever you have on hand.
 You just want to make them sturdy.

 Cut out the bolts.
 Now we are going to cover them with aluminum foil.
 You don’t have to glue.
 Just fold around the bolts.
 It will stay on its own.

 For the eyes, I cut out 2 circles using a bowl and printer paper.
 Then, I cut out 2 small black circles for the centers.
 You could use a marker.
 Glue the eyes on to Frank.
 He should be drying pretty good by now.

 Here is where that 2nd piece of paper comes in.
 We want to staple them together.
 This is also how we will attach the ears and bolts.
-We will sandwich them between the 2 piece like so.
+We will sandwich them between the 2 pieces like so.
 Then, staple them into place.
 Make sure to leave the bottom open for the stuffing!

 After he is stapled, stuff him with wadded up newspaper (Which you know you have from all those Sunday papers you got the coupons out of.)
 OR plastic Grocery bags.
 I chose the grocery bags just because they were the closest.

 Staple up the bottom and there you have your overstuffed Frankenstein.
 I hung ours on the front door and it turned out really cute!